 If you have a simple inflatable raft without a hard floor, this is the best way to go.

-TIP: Get an electric pump to make it all as quick as possible.
+TIP: Get one of these powerful electric pumps to make it all as quick as possible.

 If you have an inflatable dinghy with a hard floor or a pontoon boat with a frame, assembling your boat and taking it apart after you are finished for the day can be time-consuming.
 A hassle you may not want to deal with when you just want to enjoy boating, or are tired after a day out on the water.